 |Home Installation Version History FAQ + Tips Support QuickFolders!
 Screenshots Bugs + Feature Requests quickFilters Menu On Top|

-Thanks for Updating QuickFolders!
+Thank You for Updating QuickFolders!

 If you've found QuickFolders to improve your mail life, please buy a QuickFolders Pro license.